Individual Counseling: Adult, Adolescent & Children

 • Are you experiencing too much stress and anxiety?

-• Are you going through a difficult transition in your life (divorce, retirement, death in family, illness, new school, etc.)?
+• Are you going through a difficult transition in your life (divorce, retirement, move, death in family, illness, new school, etc.)?
 Are you feeling overwhelmed with the responsibilities/stressors of the transitions?

 • Do you sometimes wonder if you’ll ever be happy?